SPEAK WITH A TEAM MEMBER (770) 920-6030

 In this case, the children of the deceased would equally split the inheritance after the creditors are satisfied.

-Please note if there are also minor children who have the right to inherit, this can modify the received amount for everyone.
+Please note that if there are also minor children who have the right to inherit, this can modify the amount everyone receives.
 That is, if minor children are to receive support for a year, then adult children may receive less than what they initially expected.

 Are the children adult children or minor children?